DSM Scenario Analysis

 Swap

-is swapped for ETH on the open market.
-Since USC is trading above $1, the amount of ETH received (ethAmountReceived
+deltaUSCis swapped for ETH on the open market.
+Since USC is trading above $1, the amount of ETH received (ethAmountReceived) is greater than the equivalent value ofdeltaUSCin USD terms (deltaInUSD).

 Swap